 Types of Celiac Disease

-1. Typical celiac disease with gastrointestinal symptoms, also called the classical type, was at one time the only picture described in general medical textbooks.
-Therefore, it was the only one associated with celiac disease among clinicians, till recently.
+Typical Celiac Disease with gastrointestinal symptoms, also called the classical type was at one time, the only picture described in general medical textbooks.
+Therefore, it was the only one associated with Celiac Disease among clinicians, till recently.
 It was considered a ‘wasting’ condition, specific to early childhood (six to twenty-four months).
 Such cases are usually diagnosed easily within the first few years of life.
-The usual picture of classical celiac disease is a fully expressed form of the disease, where the biopsy shows subtotal villous atrophy.
+The usual picture of classical Celiac Disease is a fully expressed form of the disease, where the biopsy shows sub-total villous atrophy.

 • Persistent diarrhoea